Ottawa Senators: Bryan Murray era (2004–2016)

 As the 2011–12 season began, many hockey writers and commentators were convinced that the Senators would finish at or near the bottom of the NHL standings.
-In the midst of rebuilding, the Ottawa line-up contained many rookies and inexperienced players.
+While rebuilding, the Ottawa line-up contained many rookies and inexperienced players.
 The team struggled out of the gate, losing five of their first six games before a reversal of fortunes saw them win six games in a row.
-In December 2011, the team acquired forward Kyle Turris from the Phoenix Coyotes in exchange for highly-regarded prospect David Rundblad and a draft pick.
+In December 2011, the team acquired forward Kyle Turris from the Phoenix Coyotes in exchange for highly regarded prospect David Rundblad and a draft pick.
 The team improved its play afterwards and moved into a playoff position before the All-Star Game.
-For the first time in Senators' history, the All-Star Game was held in Ottawa, and it was considered a great success.
+For the first time in Senators' history, the All-Star Game was held in Ottawa and considered a great success.
 Five Senators were voted in or named to the event, including Daniel Alfredsson, who was named the captain of one team.
 The team continued its playoff push after the break.
-After starting goalie Craig Anderson injured his hand in a kitchen accident at home, the Senators called up Robin Lehner from Binghamton and acquired highly-regarded goaltender Ben Bishop from the St. Louis Blues.
+After starting goaltender Anderson injured his hand in a kitchen accident at home, the Senators called up Robin Lehner from Binghamton and acquired highly regarded goaltender Ben Bishop from the St. Louis Blues.
 While Anderson recovered, the team continued its solid play and finished as the eighth seed in the Eastern Conference, drawing a first-round playoff matchup against the Conference champion New York Rangers.
 Ultimately, Ottawa lost the series in seven games.

-The next season, Ottawa would be challenged to repeat the success they had in 2011–12, due to long-term injuries to key players such as Erik Karlsson, Jason Spezza, Milan Michalek and Craig Anderson.
+The next season, Ottawa would be challenged to repeat the success they had in 2011–12 due to long-term injuries to key players such as Erik Karlsson, Jason Spezza, Milan Michalek and Craig Anderson.
 Despite these injuries, the Senators would finish seventh in the Eastern Conference and head coach Paul MacLean would go on to win the Jack Adams Award as the NHL's coach of the year.
 In a rivalry series, Ottawa defeated the second-seeded Montreal Canadiens in the first round of the playoffs in five games, blowing out Montreal 6–1 in games three and five.
 This was the first Montreal-Ottawa playoff series since Ottawa joined the league and the first between the cities' teams since the original Senators played the Canadiens in 1927.
 The Senators could not repeat the upset, losing to the top-seeded Pittsburgh Penguins in five games in the second round.